macsible/macsible/README.md

 4. Follow the usage instructions below.
 5. Commit and push any customisations to your local clone back upstream to your fork.

-You can see a working example of a forked and customised repository at [https://github.com/danbohea/macsible](https://github.com/danbohea/macsible)
+You can see a working example of a forked and customised repository at [https://github.com/danbohea/macsible](https://github.com/danbohea/macsible).

 ## Usage

 ### Create required additional files

 You'll need to create some additional files in the root of your project.
 A script has been included to automate this.
-To use it simply run:
+To use it run:

 ```
 bash create_fork_files.sh